keymetrics/doc-pm2/en/enterprise/guides/log.md

 #### Using an environment variable

-When launching your app with the CLI, you can add an environment variable to tell our agent to forward the logs :
+When launching your app with the CLI, you can add an environment variable to tell our agent to forward the logs:

 ```bash
 BROADCAST_LOGS=1 pm2 reload app --update-env
 ```

-You can also set it directly inside your dockerfile with the `ENV` instruction :
+You can also set it directly inside your dockerfile with the `ENV` instruction:

 ```docker
 FROM node:10-alpine